 Step 7: Use a slotted metal spoon or tongs to remove the cooked donuts.
 Place them onto a

-Step 8: Allow the donuts to cool and then you can top, dip, or coat them.
+Step 8: Allow the donuts to cool, and then you can top, dip, or coat them.
 I move them onto a wire rack for cooling after the paper towels.
 They also taste incredible as gluten free plain donuts!!
-(When we are not topping these donuts, we like to eat warm donuts!)
+(When not topping these donuts, we like to eat warm donuts!)